 We are a volunteer club and need each member to do their part in keeping the club going.
-We expect that each member contribute at least 10 hours to the club each year.
-There will be signup sheets for various volunteer opportunities on the bulletin boards outside the across from the men's locker room or contact the committee chairperson(s).
+We expect that each member contributes at least 10 hours to the club each year.
+There will be sign-up sheets for various volunteer opportunities on the downstairs bulletin boards and sent out via email as needed.